Rehan-Ahmar/movie-recommendations/README.md

-# movie-recommendations
+# Recommending movies based on MovieTweetings data

-Recommending movies based on MovieTweetings data
+This project was created as part of Udacity's Data Scientist for Enterprise nanodegree.